Lyon passes torch to Bell at Space Delta 15, NSDC change of command

 |0

-This work, Lyon passes torch to Bell at Space Delta 15, NSDC change of command [Image 4 of 4], by Dalton Prejeant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Lyon passes torch to Bell at Space Delta 15, NSDC change of command, by Bridget Bonnette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Lyon passes torch to Bell at Space Delta 15, NSDC change of command